MicrosoftDocs/windows-dev-docs/hub/dev-home/index.md

 Dev Home is a new control center for Windows providing the ability to monitor projects in your dashboard using customizable widgets, set up your dev environment by downloading apps, packages, or repositories, connect to your developer accounts and tools (such as GitHub), and create a [Dev Drive](../dev-drive/index.md) for storage all in one place.

-- Use the **centralized dashboard with customizable widgets** to monitor workflows, track your dev projects, coding tasks, GitHub issues, pull requests, available SSH connections, and system CPU, GPU, Memory, and Network performance.
+- Use the **centralized dashboard with customizable widgets** to monitor workflows, track your dev projects, coding tasks, [Azure DevOps queries](), GitHub issues, pull requests, available SSH connections, and system CPU, GPU, Memory, and Network performance.
 - Use the **Machine configuration** tool to set up your development environment on a new device or onboard a new dev project.
 - Use **Dev Home extensions** to set up widgets that display developer-specific information.
 Create and share your own custom-built extensions.
 - Create a **Dev Drive** to store your project files and Git repositories.